|

 Cerebral Visual Impairment in Premature Infants

-- Vision does NOT improve
+- Vision does NOT improve with time

 - Crowding effects